noke-cmu/bipedal-scaling-laws/README.md

 cd bipedal-scaling-laws
 ```

 Create an isolated environment using either a Python venv or a conda env.
+You'll need to have Python 3.11 installed.
+If you choose to do conda, install the full Anaconda NOT miniconda.
+I recommend using Anaconda.

 **Option A: Python venv:**